 Wanting to understand how to create hovercars is what led me to getting a degree in Mechanical Engineering.
 I did learn how to create hovercars.
 Unfortunately, they are not practical for a number of reason.
 They do look cool, however, as evidenced by the photos below.

 The concept shown uses six electric ducted fans.
 Four of the EDFs feed four plenum chambers.
 Two EDFs provide thrust and steering.
 The occupants face each other, one seat faces forward and one faces backward (the interior wasn't modeled).
 There is no trunk or engine compartment.
 Storage bins are located behind the seats, accessible from the interior.
 The wheel wells act as plenum chambers.
 Clear glass encloses the wheel wells, in the renderings.
-These would be LED screens in reality.
-You could show different colors, graphics, or animations, on the screens.
+I envisioned these as programmable screens.
+Whereby you could show different colors, graphics, or animations on them.
+For instance, you could provide the illusion of having tires and wheels that spun as you moved.
+Yielding a more traditional vehicle.
+Or you could display fun and unique graphics that highlighted your personality or mood.

 The inspiration for the shape of the hovercar was from the following vehicles: